Dewesoft Historian Installation and Usage

 Note: Both channels can be added to the same recorder, as it can handle multiple channels.
 However, for the purpose of this pro training, we'll separate our measurements into two recorders for better visualization.
 This allows for simultaneous comparison of different data streams on the same graph.

-Using the Grafana web client, we can perform basic analysis of our measurements.
 For more advanced analysis, DewesoftX's Analyze mode provides an extensive set of tools.
 Since our measurements are stored in a database, the Historian Importer enables us to retrieve this data and convert it into the native .dxd format.
 Once the data is imported locally into DewesoftX, we can leverage all of its advanced analysis features for thorough and comprehensive examination.

 To access the database, you need to know the URL or IP location of the database.
 To try the Dewesoft Historian importer, you can use https://historian.dewesoft.com:8082